thecaffeinedev/iprabhat.dev/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
-about: Describe this issue template's purpose here.
+name: 📝 New Blog Post
+about: Create a new blog post
 title: ''
-labels: ''
+labels: 'blog'
 assignees: ''
 ---

+---
+description:
+tags: []
+---

+## Introduction

+Your blog content here...